FaiazS/Prototype-Design-Pattern-with-Registry-in-Java/README.md

 ---
 # Why Prototype Pattern?

-Performance: Cloning an existing object is often faster than creating a new one with all the setup.

-Flexibility: You can add new types of objects with minimal changes.

-Avoid Complex Initialization: Once prototypes are configured, you can clone and tweak them without repeating initialization.

-Supports Polymorphism: Clone returns the actual object type, making it extensible and reusable.

 ---
+# Performance:

+ Cloning an existing object is often faster than creating a new one with all the setup.

+# Flexibility:

+You can add new types of objects with minimal changes.

+# Avoid Complex Initialization:

+Once prototypes are configured, you can clone and tweak them without repeating initialization.

+# Supports Polymorphism:

+Clone returns the actual object type, making it extensible and reusable.

+---
 # How it works?

-Define a Prototype interface with a clone() method.
+-Define a Prototype interface with a clone() method.

-Implement clone() in classes (Student, IntelligentStudent) using copy constructors.
+-Implement clone() in classes (Student, IntelligentStudent) using copy constructors.

-Create a StudentPrototypeRegistry to hold prototypes mapped by unique keys.
+-Create a StudentPrototypeRegistry to hold prototypes mapped by unique keys.

-Client populates the registry with prototype objects.
+-Client populates the registry with prototype objects.

-Client clones prototypes from the registry and customizes new instances as needed.
+-Client clones prototypes from the registry and customizes new instances as needed.

 ---
 # Project Structure